ARM-software/astc-encoder/README.md

 * How to efficiently encode data with fewer than 4 channels.
 * How to efficiently encode normal maps, sRGB data, and HDR data.
 * Coding equivalents to other compression formats.

+The [.astc File Format](./Docs/FileFormat.md) page provides a light-weight specification for the `.astc` file format and how to read or write it.

 The [Building ASTC Encoder](./Docs/Building.md) page provides instructions on how to build `astcenc` from the sources in this repository.